haiwera-silk-cd/magento-devdocs/guides/v2.1/howdoi/design_config.md

 <img src="{{ site.baseurl }}/common/images/design_conf1.png">

 When you click **Edit** in any of the scope records, the page with available design options is displayed.
-For example, the default set of design options for the {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}store view{% endglossarytooltip %} level is the following:
+例如， the default set of design options for the {% glossarytooltip ca5a9ff1-8182-4fc4-a34b-9b3f831dbf3f %}store view{% endglossarytooltip %} level is the following:

 <img src="{{ site.baseurl }}/common/images/design_conf2.png" alt="Design Configuration page">